 New Acquisition CAM Setup Workflow

-Inherited billing errors are a NOI risk — find them in due diligence, not year-end
+Inherited billing errors are a NOI risk.
+Find them in due diligence, not year-end.

 When a commercial property is acquired, the new owner inherits the prior owner's CAM reconciliation history, lease structure, and ERP configuration.
-Errors in the prior owner's setup don't stay in the past — they compound into disputes if tenants can audit the prior period under their lease audit rights.
+Errors in the prior owner's setup do not stay in the past.
+They compound into disputes if tenants can audit the prior period under their lease audit rights.
+To abstract CAM-critical provisions (gross-up thresholds, cap types, exclusion lists, pro-rata definitions) from all acquired leases at scale, use <a href="https://www.lextract.io" target="_blank" rel="noopener noreferrer">Lextract.io</a>.

 Step-by-Step Process (5 steps)